khinthandarkyaw98/BF-RIS-Channel-Covariance-DeepLearning/readme.md

 For more details, please view the paper [Insert URL]().

 ### Results
 Figures of the sum rates in the paper are found in the folder [sumRates](./sumRates/).
-Please look at folder [lossCurves](./lossCurves/Fig3/) to know the loss rates of `Fig. 3` in the paper.
 The hyperparameters follow all figures presented in the paper.

 Please modify `N` in [NNUtils.py](./NNUtils.py) and respective `python` `plot` files to reproduce all figures in the paper.